BryanWilhite/Blog/presentation/entry/2018/2018-10-10-studio-status-report-2018-10.md

 ---json
 {
-  "author": null,
+  "documentId": 0,
+  "title": "studio status report: 2018-10", "documentShortName": "2018-10-10-studio-status-report-2018-10", "fileName": "index.html",
+  "path": "./entry/2018-10-10-studio-status-report-2018-10",
+  "date": "2018-10-11T00:02:11.881Z",
+  "modificationDate": "2018-10-11T00:02:11.881Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2018-10-10-studio-status-report-2018-10",
-  "content": "the new SonghaySystem.com releasedSonghaySystem.com is released.
+  "tag": "{\r\n  \"extract\": \"the new SonghaySystem.com releasedSonghaySystem.com is released.
 I tweeted about it to capture the moment—which was a moment of exhaustion.
 I would love to say that this release captured all of the Angular-related topics I plan to study but I can’t.
-Thes...", "inceptDate": "2018-10-10T17:02:11.8819675-07:00", "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "studio-status-report-2018-10",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "studio status report: 2018-10"
+Thes...\"\r\n}"
 }
 ---

+# studio status report: 2018-10

 ## the new SonghaySystem.com released

 [SonghaySystem.com](http://SonghaySystem.com) is released.
 [I tweeted about it](https://twitter.com/BryanWilhite/status/1049413752955629568) to capture the moment—which was a moment of exhaustion.
 I would love to say that this release captured all of the Angular-related topics I plan to study but I can’t.
 These major questions remain:

 * is it possible to set up an Angular module as a local (folder-based) NPM module?
 * do Angular 6.x projects replace or compete with nrwl workspaces?
 * will my Angular builds actually need Apollo and GraphQL (on ASP.NET Core) or will converting my Promises patterns to `async`-`await` patterns do just fine?

 ## the job market and comp-sci theories